[For details of the vicars who occupied the house see article; https://5d8c121799c58.site123.me/religion/vicars-of-st-mary-s-norton ]

 In 1939 Canon Evans Prosser was living here with James Patmore Peters, an 86 year old widower living off private means, and a houseboy, Archibald Newton.

-It was at this time that The Vicarage was sold into private hands in c.1981 with the new vicar moving to live at Twigworth.
+It was at this time that The Vicarage was sold into private hands in c.1981 with the incoming vicar moving to live at Twigworth.

 The Gloucester Journal newspaper of 2 October 1986 reported; “Norton: Change of use from stable block to residential (renewal) stable block adjoining Norton Vicarage”